xcat2/confluent-docs/docs/confluentdiscovery.md

 permalink: /documentation/confluentdisco.html
 ---

+Note that discovery is an optional portion of confluent that may be skipped.
+Further, the discovery process does not require that the user log into the target and do anything like change password or network configuration.
+It is designed to specifically help when a target has not been configured at all and implements everything it needs to automatically change password and adjust networking as required.
+If you do adjust networking, user, and password through other means, then this portion may be skipped.

 While it is possible to use confluent by directly specifying the pre-configured address, username, and password of a BMC, confluent also has the ability to automate the deployment of configuration of Integrated Management Module